 On average, pressure-treated wood last anywhere from 20 to 50 years, depending on the level of exposure to the elements and the quality of its installation.

 In some cases, pressure-treated lumber can last even longer if it is well-maintained and protected from excessive moisture and sunlight.
 However, the lifespan of treated lumber highly depends on the following factors:

-By taking adequate care and maintenance, the pressure-treated wood’s longevity can be extended.
+With the right care and maintenance, you can definitely stretch the lifespan of pressure-treated wood.
 Proper upkeep and attention can prevent damage that may be caused by extreme temperature changes, sun, and rain.

 Type of Wood

 Different types of wood have varying abilities to absorb and retain the chemicals used in pressure treatment.
 This leads to varying levels of durability when used in different applications.

 Certain wood species are better suited for pressure treatment and are more long-lasting than others.
 The top-performing wood species for this purpose are:

 In regions with high humidity or sub-tropical climates, a pressure-treated deck is more susceptible to decay because they absorb moisture and come into contact with damp plants, shrubs, and trees.

 Vertical wood construction usually has a more extended lifespan than horizontal wood projects, as the former can expel moisture more efficiently.

 The pressure treatment process is created by injecting preservative chemicals into the wood in a vacuum-sealed, pressurized tank .